martinthomson/i-d-template/doc/SUBMITTING.md

 submission.
 Lightweight tags don't have an email address and will be ignored by the CI build.

-**Tip**: Push the commit that you intend to tag before you push the tag to check that the draft can be built correctly.
-If the build fails, the draft submission will not complete.
+**Important**: Push the commit that you intend to tag before you push the tag to check that the draft can be built correctly.
+Pushing the tag won't also push the commit it references and so the build will not run.
+Circle (and maybe Travis) will then refuse to build that tag ever again.

 **Note**: The email address you use for making this submission needs to match a valid datatracker account email address ([create one